davidbstein/davidbstein.com/_jekyll/publications.md

 ## Book Chapters

-**Toronto Tomorrow: The Master Innovation and Development Plan for the Quayside District** Vol. 2 Ch.
-5: "Digital Innovation"
+**Toronto Tomorrow: The Master Innovation and Development Plan for the Quayside District** _Vol.
+2 Ch.
+5: "Digital Innovation"_ (2018)

 ## Patents

-**Methods, systems, and media for secure authentication of users using one or more biometric recognition systems David Stein, provisional application**, filed 2019
+**Methods, systems, and media for secure authentication of users using one or more biometric recognition systems** David Stein, provisional application, filed 2019

 **Identity systems, methods, and media for auditing and notifying users concerning verifiable claims** David Stein, John Wittrock, provisional application 62/775,897, filed 2018